-The sixth Lincoln College International Summer School in Greek Palaeography will be held on 1-6 August 2016.
-The school offers a five-day introduction to the study of Greek manuscripts through ten reading classes, four library visits and five thematic lectures.
+The seventh Lincoln College International Summer School in Greek Palaeography will be held on 30 July - 4 August 2018.
+The school offers a five-day introduction to the study of Greek manuscripts through ten reading classes, two library visits and four thematic lectures.

-Costs: The school will charge student fees of 100 British Pounds, payable prior to the first day of classes.
+Costs: The school does not charge student fees.
 Students are individually responsible for their transportation and living expenses in Oxford.
-A minimum of four bursaries, covering fees and housing (but no board), will be awarded to particularly deserving applicants.
+A few bursaries, covering housing (but no board), will be awarded to particularly deserving applicants.

-Lectors: Nigel G. Wilson FBA (Oxford), Prof. Marc Lauxtermann (Oxford), Dr Petros Bouras-Vallianatos (London), Marjolijne Janssen (Cambridge)
+Lectors: Nigel G. Wilson FBA (Oxford), Dr Peter Toth (London), Dr Michael Zellmann-Rohrer (Oxford).

 Applicants are requested to send to Dr Simelidis at email@example.com their curriculum vitae, explain in detail their need for attending the summer school, and indicate whether they wish to be considered for a bursary.
-They should also arrange for one recommendation letter from an established academic to be e-mailed to firstname.lastname@example.org before 15 February 2016.
-Successful applicants will be notified on 30 February 2016.
+They should also arrange for one recommendation letter from an established academic to be e-mailed to firstname.lastname@example.org before 15 January 2018.
+Successful applicants will be notified by 31 January 2018.

 Note: The school is intended for students of Classics, Patristics, Theology, Biblical or Byzantine Studies.
 Potential applicants are advised that it only offers introductory-level instruction in Greek palaeography and codicology.
 Adequate knowledge of Greek is a must for all students.